google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

    better; often these are background images, patterns and gradients.
 We will cover this in the [next article]({{site.baseurl}}{{page.article.next.url}}).

-The Images section in our page is a collection of content images that we will use in our product.
+The Images section in our page is a collection of content images.

 Content images are critical to conveying the meaning of the page.
 Think of them like the images used in newspaper articles.
+The images we are using are pictures of the tutors on the project:  Chris Wilson, Peter Lubbers and Sean Bennet.

 {% include_code _code/addimages.html images html %}

 The images are set to scale to 100% of the width of the screen.
-This works well on  mobile devices, but less well on desktop.
+This works well on devices with a narrow vieport, but less well on those with a wideviewport (like desktop).
 We will manage this in the responsive design section.

-{% include modules/related_guides.liquid list=page.related-guides.video %}
+{% include modules/related_guides.liquid list=page.related-guides.images %}

 ### Add the Tabulated Data Section